GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

             ]
         }

 The [Notebook](notebooks/functional_API_example.ipynb) explains the whole procedure to use this method for the batch prediction.
-Follow [Go thorugh example notebooks using AI Platform Notebooks](index.md#go-thorugh-example-notebooks-using-ai-platform-notebooks) to run the notebook.
+Follow [Go through example notebooks using AI Platform Notebooks](index.md#go-thorugh-example-notebooks-using-ai-platform-notebooks) to run the notebook.

 ### Using the `@tf.function` decorator